MikeBreenMSFT/microsoft-365-docs/microsoft-365/microsoft-365-docs-navigation-guide.md

 ## Submit docs feedback

-If you find something wrong within an article, you can submit feedback to the SQL Content team for that article by scrolling down to the bottom of the page and selecting **Content feedback**.
+If you find something wrong within an article, you can submit feedback to the Content team for that article by scrolling down to the bottom of the page and selecting **Content feedback**.

 ![Git Issue content feedback.](media/m365-article-feedback.png)